 In addition to filtering the charts by keywords and chart tags, the search feature provides the average age and average months TTC (Trying To Conceive) for the current search:

-Get a breakdown per chart category as well as average time to conceive and average age of the charters for your specific search results.
-To start searching the chart gallery (Mobile Chart Gallery) please login to it and start exploring.
+You can easily get a breakdown per chart category as well as average time to conceive and average age of the charters for your specific search results.

 To provide some insight into time to conception by age, we conducted a preliminary study using 43, 464 charts from the gallery that resulted in pregnancy.
 We plotted the months TTC versus age: